Increase Happiness with Yoga - Aura Wellness Center

 The corpse pose is one where you lie completely flat on your back.
 This pose can improve your sleep quality and help relax your mind.

-Over time, you’ll find that with more practice you’re able to complete more difficult poses.
-Challenge yourself within limits.
-You might surprise yourself.
-Yoga therapy is a positive form of therapy that helps with your physical and mental health.
-The focus that yoga places on breathing and stretching are shown to be an effective measure towards reducing the symptoms of anxiety and depression as well as reducing your pain sensitivity.
-We hope you enjoy your yoga journey towards wellbeing and mental fortitude.
+The focus that yoga places on breathing and stretching is shown to be an effective measure towards reducing the symptoms of anxiety and depression as well as reducing pain sensitivity.
+We hope you enjoy your yoga journey towards well-being and mental fortitude.
 Enjoy it!
 Yoga is something that you can enjoy by yourself or with your friends.
 No matter your physical ability, there is a style of yoga out there for you.

 Can Yoga Help Release Negative Energy?